Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Numerical results

 The PEXSI scheme with atomic orbitals can also be used for accurate geometry relaxation of large-scale atomic systems.
 We use a truncated boron-nitride nanotube (8,0) with 1024 atoms, shown in Fig.~\ref{fig:1024tube}, as an example to illustrate the efficiency of PEXSI in this type of calculation.
 The nanotube contains 504 boron atoms (B) and 504 nitride atoms (N).
 Each end of the nanotube is passivated by $8$ hydrogen atoms (H).
 We used DZP orbitals for all three atomic elements.
 The cutoff radius for B and N is set to 8.0 Bohr.
 The cutoff radius for H is set to 6.0 Bohr.
 We used 96 poles in the pole expansion for both energy and force calculations.

 Convergence is reached after 105 steps of ionic relaxation steps are taken in the BFGS method.
 The maximum atomic force associated with the converged structure is less than 0.04 eV/Angstrom.
-The mean absolute error (MAE) of atomic forces, which is measured by the mean absolute value of the difference between the force calculated by the PEXSI scheme and that calculated by the LAPACK diagonalization subroutine {\tt dsygv}, is shown in Fig.~\ref{fig:ForceDiff}.
-This difference is within 5$\times 10^{-5}$ eV/Angstrom for all atoms.
-This observation shows that the PEXSI scheme is accurate for evaluating the forces for this system.
+To demonstrate the accuracy of the PEXSI method, we compare the differences of the atomic positions and forces obtained from separate geometry optimization simulations using the PEXSI method and the diagonalization method, starting from the same initial condition.
+Fig.~\ref{fig:ForceDiff} shows that at the $10$-th geometry optimization step, the maximum difference of the atomic positions among all $1024$ atoms is less than $5\times 10^{-7}$ Angstrom (Fig.~\ref{fig:ForceDiff} (a)), and the maximum difference of the forces is less than $2\times 10^{-5}$ eV/Angstrom (Fig.~\ref{fig:ForceDiff} (b)).
+Fig.~\ref{fig:ForceDiff} (c) shows that at the $10$-th geometry optimization step the absolute value of the force is still as large as $0.1\sim 1$ eV/Angstrom, and the relative error of the forces obtained from the PEXSI method is around $0.01\%$.
+This result shows that the PEXSI scheme is accurate for evaluating the forces for this system.

 The convergence history of energy per atom and the convergence history of the maximum force with respect to the iteration number in the geometry optimization procedure are plotted in Fig.~\ref{fig:EnergyForce} (a) and (b), respectively.
 In Fig.~\ref{fig:EnergyForce} (a), the energy per atom at the last iteration step is set to zero.
 The energy per atom converges rapidly from 0.05 eV to 0.005 eV during the first 16 steps.
 Correspondingly, in Fig.~\ref{fig:EnergyForce} (b), the maximum force converges rapidly during the first few steps.
 This is mainly because the initial positions of the hydrogen and boron atoms near the end of the nanotube are not far from the equilibrium value.
 After the hydrogen and boron atoms at the boundary are relaxed to more reasonable positions, the maximum force begin to decrease slowly but with some oscillations.
 In order to illustrate more clearly the origin of the oscillation, we show the forces of boron atoms in Fig.~\ref{fig:BoronForce}.
 Fig.~\ref{fig:BoronForce}(a) and Fig.~\ref{fig:BoronForce}(b) show the forces of the boron atoms near the center of the nanotube and near the boundary of the nanotube, respectively.
 We find that the forces acting on the boron atoms near the center of the nanotube are much smaller than those near the boundary.
 This is mainly due to the fact that the atomic configuration near the center of the nanotube is close to the bulk configuration.
 The magnitude of the force acting on the atoms near the boundary is much larger, and is more difficult to convergence in the numerical optimization.